Stéphane Legar: Career

 At 14, he started as a model for the Castro clothing chain.

 After that, as an acclaimed dancer, he won the Israeli hip-hop dance championship twice.
 In 2016, he was cast to dance in a Static & Ben El Tavori clip.

 In October 2016, he released his first hit song, Step Fun, which got millions of online views and trending dances from the song.
 In 2017, he made a song with Israeli singer Noa Kirel named "Tikitas"(טיקיטאס).

-Ever since then he has been one of the most successful hip-hop artists in Israel, and has fans from the whole world(France and Israel mainly).
+Ever since then he has been one of the most successful hip-hop artists in Israel, and has fans from the whole world, especially in France and Israel.

-On January 15th, 2019, He collaborated with Static & Ben El Tavori, as well as Eden Ben Zaken, on the track "Yassu"(יאסו).
+On January 15, 2019, he collaborated with Static & Ben El Tavori, as well as Eden Ben Zaken, on the track "Yassu"(יאסו).
 The song features a Greek-inspired instrumental and music video concept.
-The track would end up being performed for the "The Next Eurovision Star" program that same year, with each artist performing their part of the song, alongside an equally Greek-inspired stage and costume design.
+The track would end up being performed for "The Next Eurovision Star" program that same year, with each artist performing their part of the song, alongside an equally Greek-inspired stage and costume design.

 In 2020, his song, "Comme ci, comme ça" won the international educational competition, "Manie Musicale."